Hōjō Ujimasa: Conflict with Hideyoshi

 In 1588, Toyotomi Hideyoshi succeeded the unifying nation from Oda Nobunaga.
 Hideyoshi asked Ujimasa and Ujinao, the father and son, to attend the imperial visit to Jurakudai (Hideyoshi's residence and office in Kyoto), but Ujimasa refused it.
 However, Ujimasa proposed to reschedule the visit to spring or summer of 1590, but Hideyoshi refused the proposal, which worsened their relationship.

 Death

 In 1590, after Ujimasa consolidated his clan's position and retired.
 His son Hōjō Ujinao became head of the clan and lord of Odawara.
 Later that year, Hideyoshi launch the Odawara Campaign against Hōjō clan.

 3rd Siege of Odawara

 In 1590, Odawara Castle was the biggest castle in Japan at that moment.
 However, Hideyoshi surrounded the castle with the biggest army in all of Japan.
-Hojo's plan was to use all of his castles in Kanto against Hideyoshi via guerrilla warfare.
-However, Hideyoshi defeated all these castles one by one with his samurai.
+Hojo's plan was to use all of his castles in Kantō against Hideyoshi via guerrilla warfare.
+However, Hideyoshi defeated all these castles one by one with his samurai and vassals.
 Ujimasa failed to hold Odawara against the forces of Toyotomi Hideyoshi; finally, Odawara fell.
 Later, Ujimasa was forced to commit suicide along with his brother Ujiteru.

 Like many samurai who committed seppuku in the face of shameful defeat, Ujimasa composed death poems: